UWPCE-PythonCert-ClassRepos/SP_2019_210A_classroom/README.md

 https://uwpce-pythoncert-classrepos.github.io/Fall2018-PY210A/

-This repository is used for submitting and reviewing student's work for the Fall 2018 classrooom section of University of Washington Continuing and Professional Education Python certificate program.
+This repository is used for submitting and reviewing student's work for the Spring 2019 classrooom section of University of Washington Continuing and Professional Education Python certificate program.

 https://www.pce.uw.edu/certificates/python-programming